10 best BBQ smoker grills for your 2024 summer cookouts

 Guaranteed to tantalise your taste buds, we're excited to share a favourite outdoor cooking trend – the best smoker grill.
 If your BBQ grill isn't quite as exciting anymore, then we suggest shaking things up a little with a smoker.
 This method uses smouldering wood chips or smoky charcoal to give your alfresco food tons of flavour that'll have your mouth watering.
 Luckily, we've got some advice from Modern Gardens contributor Jill Morgan on how to pick the best smoke grills for your summer cookout.

-A smoker is your must-have garden accessory for giving your meat, fish and veg some pizzazz.
+A smoker is your must-have garden accessory for giving your meat, fish, and veg some pizzazz.
 Super alfresco, the smoke from burning wood is channelled into the container where your precious BBQ food is cooking.
 The smoke gives your meal even more flavour to contend with.
 Smoker grills come in many different shapes and sizes, says Jill, and "vary from components that can be added to existing charcoal or gas barbecue, to stand-alone smoking cabinets."

-Best smoker grill at a glance:
+Best smoker grills at a glance:

 Jill adds that the longer your meal is "exposed to the smoke, the stronger the flavour," so there's plenty of wiggle-room to experiment with your outdoor dining, not to mention plenty of enjoyment.
 As a smoker grill can come in many forms, costs vary considerably, meaning there are smokers for all households at many price points.
 Luckily, you can try this fun way to cook relatively cheaply.
 If you thought the smokiness of a charcoal grill was amazing, just wait…

 If you're looking for the perfect smoker grill to suit your lifestyle, it's easy to choose something that won't fit your skill level or household needs.
 After all, you don't want to pick a tricky smoker if you're a novice.
-Luckily, we've made it easier – as we cover different types of smokers and explain their uses, advantages and disadvantages down below.
+Luckily, we've made it easier – as we cover different types of smokers and explain their uses, advantages, and disadvantages down below.

 Best smoker grills